 “Personal Data” means information about individuals (including you), and from which such individuals could be identified.

-“You” means individuals whose Personal Data we process including, but not limited to Signature clients, Signature client personnel, counter-parties, counter-party personnel, other solicitors/advisors, witnesses, suppliers, supplier personnel and individuals to whom we market.
+“You” means individuals whose Personal Data we process including, but not limited to Signature clients, Signature client personnel, counter-parties, counter-party personnel, other solicitors/advisors, witnesses, suppliers, supplier personnel, job applicants and individuals to whom we market.
 “You” does not include Signature Personnel.

-Signature is the Data Controller in relation to your Personal Data and is committed to protecting the privacy rights of individuals, including your rights.
+Signature Litigation LLP, Signature Litigation AARPI and/or Signature Litigation (Gibraltar) Ltd are the Data Controller in relation to your Personal Data and Signature committed to protecting the privacy rights of individuals, including your rights.

 Data Protection Manager